Copyright Basics for Graduate Students

 This is probably your first publication, and copyright poses questions for you both as a creator and a user of resources.
 Understanding the basics will save you time and trouble down the road, and will be invaluable for effectively engaging in an information-rich environment.
 It will aid you in your research, and help you to begin thinking about the academic publishing landscape, your own intellectual property, and how to best facilitate sharing your own work.

 As scholars, we require and even come to expect access to the work of others, while as authors we may reflexively gravitate toward restrictive copyright policies, and this is a paradox that merits consideration.
 This page is intended as an outline of key concepts and a resource guide towards a fuller understanding of your rights, responsibilities and opportunities.
-For a truly comprehensive guide to copyright issues for graduate students see Kenneth D. Crews, Copyright Law & Graduate Research: New Media, New Rights and Your New Dissertation.
+For a truly comprehensive guide to copyright issues for graduate students see Kenneth D. Crews, Copyright and Your Dissertation or Thesis: Ownership, Fair Use, and Your Rights and Responsibilities.

 What is copyright and why do I need to know anyway?